 The second formal grievance hearing in Cal Poly’s history, which focused on excessive workloads given to professors in the electrical engineering department, was held Nov.
-16. Electrical engineering associate professor Bryan […]
+16. Electrical engineering associate professor Bryan Mealy said he was subjected to an excessive workload from Winter 2010 through Spring 2011.
+Mealy asked for fair-weighted teaching units and compensation for the […]

 Author Archives: David Yriarte